 - EOB Data Extraction

-- How to Process Thousands of EOB Formats
+- How to Quickly Process Thousands of EOB Formats

 The Reality of Data Integration for Healthcare Clearinghouse Companies

 Anyone not intimately acquainted with healthcare revenue cycle management might assume it is possible to simply purchase an EOB and claims processing solution and “just put it to work.”

 The reality is immense coordination required between people, processes, and data.